 Volunteering

-Ian Willsdon, former long term volunteer & current BCFC Trustee.
-Scroll down for our volunteer registration form.
+Scroll down to foot of page for our volunteer registration form.

-Our volunteer-led tree-planting group gather outside the farm shop every Sunday at 2pm, excluding peak Summer months and there is a whatsapp group to join so stay informed of any weather cancellations.
+Our volunteer-led tree-planting group gather outside the farm shop on the first and third Sundays of the month (excl.
+July & Aug) at 1:50 for a 2pm start and there is a whatsapp group to join so stay informed of any weather cancellations.
+Tree Group details here.

 Rhythms of the Bosavern week